status-im/status-mobile/doc/pr-review-policy.md

 #### Front pressure and Demand control

 Foremost in the rationale for the above policy is that giving a PR review is a requirement.
-If a code owner requests a PR review of a team member, the reviewer is now obligated to review the PR within a reasonable timeframe.
+If a requester requests a PR review of a team member, the reviewer is now obligated to review the PR within a reasonable timeframe.

 This principle enforces that there is a pressure and demand that PR reviews must be given.